Fiserv/universal-commerce/recipes/customerRegistration.md

 Create a Customer Profile (Customer Registration)

 Registering a customer in the uCom system results in a unique identifier 'fdCustomerId' that is used in subsequent operations like vaulting a payment account and making mobile payments.
-This request will create a recipient for card vaulting or payment purposes.
-This is always the first step that needs to be taken to do any transactions or calls on the system.

 ### Endpoint URL